How Much Does it Cost to Add a Bathroom?

 The cost to add a bathroom can be massive, and the process of installing one can be amazingly stressful.
 Fortunately, there are several smart ways to cut corners and decrease your cost - namely by installing a Saniflo upflush toilet system.

-From purchasing a premade shower pan to installing a Saniflo toilet system, which saves you from installing new plumbing and allows you to hook your toilet, sink, and shower into the same system, there are dozens of ways to get the bathroom you need (in your basement and beyond!) at a price you can afford.Ready to shop for your Saniflo system?
+From purchasing a premade shower pan to installing a Saniflo toilet system, which saves you from installing new plumbing and allows you to hook your toilet, sink, and shower into the same system, there are dozens of ways to get the powder room you need (in your basement and beyond!) at a price you can afford.Ready to shop for your Saniflo system?
 Check out our selection of uplfush toilets today or contact our on-call experts to learn more about our models.